Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

+Here, we can regard the class frequency as the sampling weight, \textit{i.e.}, the class with a larger frequency will be sampled with a greater weight during the data loading phase.

-Based on the weight vector $\bm{v}$, we further propose a reversed weight vector that assigns a larger weight to tailed classes when sampling.
-Concretely, we construct a mapping function based on the probability density function (PDF) of a Beta distribution.
+To mitigate the data bias, which leads the model to learn from the majority classes mainly, we propose a mapping function that maps the lower frequency to a higher weight when data sampling.
+Concretely, this mapping function stems from the probability density function (PDF) of a Beta distribution.
 Normally, the Beta distribution's PDF is controlled by two parameters $\alpha, \beta$.
-To satisfy both 1) the input interval of $\bm{w}_k$ belongs to $[0,1]$ and 2) the function contains the monotonically decreasing property, we thus fix $\alpha=1$ and adjust $\beta$ to achieve different slopes.
-Given a weight $\bm{w}$, the reversed weight ${\bm{\tilde w}}$ can be obtained by our mapping function, which is written as
+To satisfy both 1) the input interval of ${w}_k$ belongs to $[0,1]$ and 2) the function contains the monotonically decreasing property, we thus fix $\alpha=1$ and adjust $\beta$ for different slopes.
+Given a weight $w_i$, the reversed weight ${\tilde w}_i$ is written as